-The Regis Catholic Schools Scholarship booklet is published in March and applications to the listed scholarships are due to the Regis High School office in April.
+The Regis Catholic Schools Scholarship booklet is published in the spring and applications to the listed scholarships are due to school offices in April.
 There are PreK-12 grade scholarship opportunities in this booklet.

 WISCONSIN PARENTAL CHOICE PROGRAM (TUITION VOUCHERS)